sangrakl/data-engineering/docs/Airflow Installation.md

  * change the "executor" to LocalExecutor from SequentialExecutor
  * change the db connection string ("sql_alchemy_conn") to point to the local Postgres installed above or a new one provided to you
    * Here you need to use the ID, HOST, PASSWORD and DATABASE assigned to you
+   * If you are going to use a locally installed Postgres DB here (like explained above), use airflow for ID, PASSWORD and DATABASE and use localhost for HOST
  * change Loadexample setting to False

 ```